knitjs/knit/README.md

 #### What if I want don't want to use knit at all for releasing?

-You can still use knit even if you have your own build or publishing workflows.
-The build step that [stitches](https://github.com/knitjs/knit/tree/master/modules/node_modules/%40knit/knit#stitch) together your modules dependencies and populates your modules `package.json` is a separate command that can run independently or integrated into your workflow.
+You can still use knit even if you have your own build or publishing workflow.
+The build step that [stitches](https://github.com/knitjs/knit/tree/master/modules/node_modules/%40knit/knit#stitch) together your modules' dependencies and populates your modules' `package.json` is a separate command that can run independently or be integrated into your workflow.

-#### How do I make knit see a CLI tools like babel-cli?
+#### How do I make knit see a CLI tool like babel-cli?

 Knit can only find a dependency if you use `require()`, `require.resolve()` or `import`.
 If you need to include a package that knit cannot see you can add it as a dependency in the module `package.json`.